 Whatever you need to create.
 Hardware, computers, machines, and whatever else.
 Don't forget hygiene.
 We'll be providing some hardware first-come, first-served.

 A bad attitude.
 Come with an open mind & be ready to build.

 We're open to high school students 18 years of age or older.
 In the industry?
 If you're interested in being a mentor, drop us a line.

 Yes!
 Hackathons are a great place to learn, and every team needs a variety of skill sets.

 View our Code of Conduct, set forth by Major League Hacking, here.

-This is your weekend to innovate with a stage and we'll throw in swag, food, and epic events to keep you going.
-At UT Dallas's state-of-the-art Edith O'Donnell Arts & Technology Building (ATC) building, you'll have the perfect environment to get inspired.
+This is your weekend to innovate.
+We'll throw in swag, food, and epic events to keep you going.
+At UT Dallas's newest building, Engineering & Computer Science West, you'll have the perfect environment to build anything.